COURAGE

 People who bully can now inject their abusive words right into your bedroom through the glass screen of your computer.
 The internet seems to be a popular tool for bullies.
 They slander, abuse, gossip, spread rumours and do whatever they can to negatively affect your life.

-If you are being bullied online, do not respond.
+If you are being bullied online, please don’t hesitate to reply.
 When you respond to online bullying, you give power to the bully.

 Document everything.
 Record text by taking screenshots.
 Could you print off the text if possible?
 Record dates and times of the bullying.

-Do not put anything up on the internet you won’t be happy to share with your best friends and family.
+Do not put anything up on the internet; you won’t be happy to share it with your best friends and family.
 Just remember that everything that goes up into cyberspace is forever.

 One year, I was hired for my summer camp staff.
-I received an application from a young man studying outdoor education.
-His references were amazing, as was his resume.
-I was about to hire him when I decided to check out his Facebook page There was one photo of him at a questionable party.
+I received an application from a young man who is studying outdoor education.
+His references and resume were amazing.
+I was about to hire him when I decided to check out his Facebook page.
+There was one photo of him at a questionable party.
 He was not hired.
-Everything that you place online is a reflection of you.
+Everything you post online is a reflection of you.
 Make sure people see the best side of who you are.

 THE POWER OF NEGATIVITY